-Campbell has had considerable experience in alternative dispute resolution including arbitration and mediation, as well as in formal processes before Courts and administrative tribunals.
-He has been involved in many applications for urgent relief, including search and seizure orders and interim and interlocutory injunctions.
+Campbell has also had considerable experience as counsel, and previously as a solicitor, in alternative dispute resolution including arbitration and mediation, and in applications before the Federal and Supreme Courts for urgent relief, including by way of search and seizure orders and interim and interlocutory injunctions.

 Campbell is the Editor of the Intellectual Property section of the Australian Business Law Review.
-He is an ordinary member of the Trans-National Committee of the Intellectual Property Society of Australia and New Zealand.
+He is a member of the Trans-National Committee of the Intellectual Property Society of Australia and New Zealand.

 Campbell read with Helen Rofe.